ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

 host = "http://10.10.10.180";
 ```

-To sum it up, we have modified the payload which now uses `powershell.exe` with starting cmd.exe argument `-c` to download the Powershell reverse shell using `IWR`(Invoke-WebRequest) and execute it using `IEX` (Invoke-Expression).
+To sum it up, we have modified the payload which now uses `powershell.exe` with starting `cmd.exe` argument `-c` to download PowerShell reverse shell using `IWR`(Invoke-WebRequest) and execute it using `IEX` (Invoke-Expression).

-The payload is Oneliner Nishang reverse TCP shell:
+The payload we are using is One-liner Nishang reverse TCP shell:

 ```shell
 cfx:  ~/Documents/htb/remote